lazarmarkovic/changer/README.md

         9 24 36 47 61 75

-4. `changer`, finnaly, takes offsets from xargs, takes input file `test`, we set buffer size `-b` to 7 (number of characters to be destroyed starting from offfset position) and use `-d` command to destroy - to overwrite data [35 times with gibberish](https://en.wikipedia.org/wiki/Gutmann_method) and then '-l' to overwrite with dumb Lorem Ipsum (yes, it's stupid idea, but random numbers/values are no better -> machine learning is needed here -> there's work to be done here in future, to mask usage of program itself).
+4. `changer`, finally, takes offsets from `xargs`, takes input file `test`, we set buffer size `-b` to 7 (number of characters to be destroyed starting from offset position) and use `-d` command to destroy - to overwrite data [35 times with gibberish](https://en.wikipedia.org/wiki/Gutmann_method) and then '-l' to overwrite with dumb Lorem Ipsum (yes, it's stupid idea, but random numbers/values are no better -> machine learning is needed here -> there's work to be done here in future, to mask usage of program itself).
 And resulting file is:

         Danas je Lorem isen dan Lorem ie je Lorem i, a Lorem ilju je Lorem idno.
         I Lorem i dalje.

-## Whole partition example
+## Whole disk/partition example
 Lets say that you know (or suspect) that somewhere on your HDD or SSH there is forgotten and lost sensitive data, and that you want to get rid of it (make it unrecoverable), but not destroy the disk itself or wipe it clean using existing tools.
 This is how to do so:
-1. First of try to remember some part of it, and run grep and sed like this:
+1. First of try to remember some part of it, and run `grep` and `sed` like this:

         grep -b -i -a 'sensitive data fragment' /dev/sdX | sed 's/:.*/ /g' > out.txt

 2. Command above might take a while to complete, depends on HDD/SSD rw speed and partition size.
-Now lets import data to the changer and review occurrences in order to find buffer size (repeat command untill we see all of sensitive data in frame between '->' and '<-' outputs - works only in verbrose `-v` mode):
+Now lets import data to the changer and review occurrences in order to find buffer size (repeat command until we see all of sensitive data in frame between '->' and '<-' outputs - works only in verbose `-v` mode):

         cat out.txt | xargs | ./changer -i test -v -b some_buffer_size -r

-3. And finally when we come up with buffer size - we destroy every occurrence of sensitive data on disk:
+3. And until when we come up with buffer size - we destroy every occurrence of sensitive data on disk:

         cat out.txt | xargs | ./changer -i test -v -b final_buffer_size -d